DESIGN FOR CHILDREN'S WEAR: HOW DID IT ALL START

 * Details on the origin and ownership of the picture below

 Today, children’s wear is fully integrated in the fashion landscape and almost all major brand have developed their lines for the littles ones.
-If it sounds like a recent concept, it has actually been going for quite a while.

 Jeanne Lanvin whose logo represents herself and her daughter Marguerite created children dresses before moving on to women’s wear.
 Inspired by the innocence, wonder and enchantment of childhood she created delicate hand sewn pieces for her beloved daughter.
 Deeply admired by her clients who requested such outfits for their children Lanvin opened the very first children’s wear department in 1908.

-In 1956, James in an elegant salon of New York, the famous American couturier Charles James presented his very first kids’wear collection before Diana Vreeland, empress of fashion and icon of style at the time.
+In 1956, in an elegant salon of New York, the famous American couturier Charles James presented his very first kids’wear collection before Diana Vreeland, empress of fashion and icon of style at the time.

 Marc Bohan, Christian Dior’s successor soon followed and opened the first Baby Dior store in 1967.
 He made his first designs at the age of seven by creating fantastic costumes for his little friends and his love of childhood never faded !
 He dressed some of the most famous child and mother couples such as Elizabeth Taylor and her daughter Liz as well as the Princess Grace of Monaco and her children.
 To this day Cordélia de Castellane, head of Baby Dior is still deeply committed to keep the youthful and joyful universe cherished by her predecessors in all her collections.